Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/collector/_index.md

 3. Change your directory to the same location where you are hosting your WARA Collector script.

     - We recommend running this as close to your `C:\` as path to avoid errors related to file path length.
-Create a `c:\scripts\wara\` folder and save all scripts in this folder.
+Create a `c:\wara\` folder and save all scripts in this folder.
     {{< figure src="../../img/tools/collector-7.png" width="40%" >}}

-4. Access the folder `c:\scripts\wara\` and Execute script leveraging the necessary parameters
+4. Access the folder `c:\wara\` and Execute script leveraging the necessary parameters

    - {{< figure src="../../img/tools/collector-8.png" width="100%" >}}